Perth Airport: Rail

+Situated about 250 m from terminals T1 and T2, Airport Central station is on the Airport line that runs through to the Perth central business district.
+The station and line opened on 9 October 2022.
+It is connected to terminals 1 and 2 via an enclosed pedestrian bridge.

-The closest station to terminals T3 and T4 is Redcliffe Station, also on the Airport line, at a distance of about 980 m.
-Passengers for Terminals 3 and 4 can catch bus route 292, a circular service from Terminals 3 and 4 to Redcliffe Station.
+The closest station to terminals T3 and T4 is Redcliffe, also on the Airport line, at a distance of about 980 m.
+Passengers for Terminals 3 and 4 can catch bus route 292, a circular service from Terminals 3 and 4 to Redcliffe station.